Quiet. Too quiet.

 Eventually they reached the hallway end.

 "It's a trap," Shantae stated the obvious as they stood side by side eyeing a spacious room with a rather high ceiling, its entire front side a single large opening.
-There were two big, black rectangular things sitting enticingly in a niche in the far wall.
+There were two big, black rectangular things with a glowing orange strip sitting enticingly in a niche in the far wall.

 "It is," Doomguy agreed.
 "And I have a bad feeling about this one.
 Let's go."